 Programmable thermostats allow you to pre-set the desired temperature for every day of the week and the hours of that day.
 This allows you to set the temperature lower when you’re not at home to save money.
 Additionally, smart thermostats give you the ability to alter your temperature settings from anywhere that your smartphone can connect to the internet.
 These newer thermostats will even track your past usage and make recommendations for energy-efficient settings to save you even more money.

 This is just one small step you can take to ensure your heater gets properly maintained each year.
 Proper maintenance ensures that your system is working efficiently.
 It will allow you to be informed of any foreseeable problems before they happen.
 And it will help to ensure that your system warranty remains active.
 Most homeowners don’t realize the lack of annual professional maintenance can actually void out their system’s warranty coverage.
+Check out the benefits of becoming a SAM member.

 Get Problems Addressed When They Happen